Surviving the Other Pandemic: What’s Ransomware, Who’s at Risk, and Why?

 Are likely to have bigger payouts (such as corporate entities based in Western markets, like US, UK, and Canada).

-Throughout the COVID-19 crisis, attackers have ramped up their efforts against the below groups given the likelihood of high impact and financial gain.
+Since the COVID-19 crisis, attackers have ramped up their efforts against the below groups given the likelihood of high impact and financial gain.

 While attacks on big companies like Canon, Brookfield Residential Properties, and Luxottica drive headlines, SMBs continue to be plagued by ransomware behind the scenes.
 55% of enterprise attacks in Q2 2020 took place on companies with less than 100 employees.
-75% hit companies with less than $50M in revenue, particularly affecting businesses in the professional services, like law and accounting firms.
+75% hit companies with less than $50M in revenue, particularly affecting those in the professional services, like law and accounting firms.

 Large corporations may have insurance policies or pockets deep enough to pay ransoms, recover data, or even swallow a loss, but cybercriminals know that small companies have poor security and backup practices.
 Current research shows that nearly half of private-sector SMBs spend less than $5,000 per year on cybersecurity, creating a huge window for threat actors to exploit.